-The dose of cabergoline must be prescribed by a obstetrician/gynaecologist after childbirth, to avoid the onset of milk production.
-It is usual taken in a dose of 1 mg (2 tablets of 0.5 mg) and administered as a single dose.
+The dose of cabergoline must be prescribed by an obstetrician/gynecologist after childbirth to avoid the onset of milk production.
+It is usually taken in a dose of 1 mg (2 tablets of 0.5 mg) and administered as a single dose.

 Are there other natural remedies to stop milk production?

 - Sage (herbal tea or essential oil): it is recommended to drink 1 cup of sage herbal tea three times a day.
-You can achieve the same effect of the herbal tea if you take 2 whole droppers of sage essential oil (some might be more concentrated, check on the product).
+You can achieve the same effect as herbal tea if you take 2 whole droppers of sage essential oil (some might be more concentrated; check on the product).
 The decrease in milk production is said to be noticeable within 24 to 48 hours after having the tea or tincture/essential oil.

 And a long list of other natural remedies, where we just point out that there is no evidence that they successfully reduce milk production.

-I have taken the medication, but my breastilk has increased, what should I do?
+I have taken the medication, but my milk supply has increased; what should I do?

-This is a very common situation and, as mentioned before, milk production is not so simple to eliminate.
-And even though you have taken caberglobine tablets, your milk can still come in days after leaving the hospital.
+This is a very common situation, and, as mentioned before, milk production is not so simple to eliminate.
+And even though you have taken cabergoline tablets, your milk can still come in days after leaving the hospital.

 It is much better to express and remove milk as needed, in small amounts, to decrease your milk production.

-In some countries, mothers have been offered another medication, bromocriptine, which has many dangerous side effects and therefore it’s use to supress lactation is strongly discouraged.
-See Bernard (2015), Severe adverse effects of bromocriptine in lactation inhibition: a pharmacovigilance survey, BJOG and the position of the European Medincines Agency.
+In some countries, mothers have been offered another medication, bromocriptine, which has many dangerous side effects, and therefore its use to suppress lactation is strongly discouraged.
+See Bernard (2015), Severe adverse effects of bromocriptine in lactation inhibition: a pharmacovigilance survey, BJOG and the position of the European Medicines Agency.